Meatza is a low carb pizza recipe where the crust is made from just meat! Only 10-minutes to prep this filling pizza with simple toppings.

 This meatza recipe came about because pizza really sounded good and I wondered how to make a low carb pizza without a cauliflower crust.

-Enter meatza, the pizza recipe where you make the crust out of the meat itself!!
+Enter meatza (or meatzza), the pizza recipe where you make the crust out of the meat itself!!

 Looking for more?
 Check out all of our keto diet recipes.

-At first I thought about doing a chicken Meatza, but eventually settled on a mixture of beef and pork for the crust in this recipe.
-It’s seasoned with some simple seasonings you’ll have stocked in your cupboard and only takes a few minutes to mix together.
+The crust for this meatza uses a mixture of beef and pork for amazing flavor.
+It’s seasoned with some simple spices and only takes a few minutes to mix together.

 The flavor turns out tasting like an Italian meatball and when you add on the toppings it’s oh so tasty.